Diana Vickers: Fashion

 Vickers' fashion sense has been described as boho-chic and hippie-influenced.
-Her trademark style includes messy, back-combed "bird's nest" hair and vintage inspired clothing.
+Her fashion style includes vintage inspired clothing.
 Vickers' fashion icons are Brigitte Bardot and Marilyn Monroe.
-Vickers has encouraged fashion blogs documenting her latest attire and has been labelled a fashionista in the making by Grazia.
-In October 2009, she was awarded "Fashionista of the Week" in The Guardian and in June 2010, she was nominated for "Best Dressed Woman of The Year" at The Clothes Show Style Awards 2010.
-Vickers' approach to fashion has received praise from Grazia, Look, and Harpers Bazaar.
+In October 2009, she was awarded "Fashionista of the Week" in The Guardian.
+Vickers' approach to fashion has received praise from Grazia, and Look.

 In September 2011, Vickers was the face of Collection 2000's autumn and winter make-up line.

 Philanthropy

 In March 2010, Vickers supported JLS for a charity performance in aid of Teenage Cancer Trust at the Royal Albert Hall in London to raise money for teenagers who are suffering from cancer.
 In July 2010, Vickers performed at a charity event "Give Tilly a Hand", helping to raise funds in a charity evening for meningitis victim Tilly Lockley.
-For anti-bullying week 2010 in the UK, Vickers uploaded a video to her official website encouraging young people to stand up to bullies.
 In September 2010, Vickers played an intimate gig as part of the month-long Oxjam Festival, which raised money in support of charity Oxfam.

 In March 2011, Vickers launched an eBay competition on behalf of Comic Relief, which encouraged people to bid to become Vickers' Twitter "best friend".